ronvoluted/darktide-mods/Audio/README.md

 > **Important**
 > [Darktide Local Server](https://www.nexusmods.com/warhammer40kdarktide/mods/211) is a dependency and must be installed.
 Put Audio directly after DarktideLocalServer in your mod_load_order.txt.
+> Developer Mode and Show Developer Console currently must also be On to avoid window issues.

 ### Hook grenade bounce events to play custom audio